Elicherla01/anydata-ai/README.md

 # Environment Setup
 In order to set your environment up to run the code here, first install all requirements:

-Step1: Git Clone the code into a folder
+Step 1: Git Clone the code into a folder
 ```shell
 git clone https://github.com/Elicherla01/anydata-ai.git
 ```

 and change directory to anydata-ai

-Step2:
+Step 2:
 ```shell
 pip3 install -r requirements.txt
 ```
-Step3:
+Step 3:
 Rename example.env to .env

-Step4: In .env file set OPENAI_API_KEY as OPENAI_API_KEY = "sk-xxxx".
+Step 4: In .env file set OPENAI_API_KEY as OPENAI_API_KEY = "sk-xxxx".

 You can get the key here https://platform.openai.com/account/api-keys

-Step5:
+Step 5:
 in source_data folder there are documents already.
 Delete the documents and upload any document thatyou like to chat

 Step 6: